GTNewHorizons/Universal-Singularities/README.md

 # Fork

 This mod was forked by the GT:NH Team to continue the development of the 1.7.10 Branch.
-The up-to-date Master branch can be found on our Jenkins: http://jenkins.usrv.de
+The up-to-date Master branch can be found on our [Jenkins](http://jenkins.usrv.eu:8080/job/Universal-Singularities/).